Graph-COM/GSAT/README.md

 #### How to tune the hyperparameters of GSAT?
 We recommend to tune `r` in `{0.5, 0.7}` and `info_loss_coef` in `{1.0, 0.1, 0.01}` based on validation classification performance.
 And `r = 0.7` and `info_loss_coef = 1.0` can be a good starting point.
 Note that in practice we would decay the value of `r` gradually during training from `0.9` to the chosen value.
+Given our empirical observation, the classification performance of GSAT should always be no worse than that yielded by ERM (Empirical Risk Minimization) training, when its hyperparameters are tuned properly.

 #### `p` or `α` to implement Eq.
 (9)?
 Recall in Fig. 1, `p` is the probability of dropping an edge, while `α` is the sampled result from `Bern(p)`.
 In our provided implementation, as an empirical choice, `α` is used to implement Eq.(9) (the Gumbel-softmax trick makes `α` essentially continuous in practice).
 We find that when `α` is used it may provide more regularization and make the model more robust to hyperparameters.
 Nonetheless, using `p` can achieve the same performance.